Are you interested in learning more about what ball pythons eat to survive?

 Selecting The Right Size

-When you are looking to feed your ball snake, it is extremely important to give them the proper size feeders.
+When feeding your ball snake, it is vital to give them the proper size feeders.

 A ball python should be fed mice no larger than the diameter at the largest part of their body.